-We expect to release a new ESG Evaluation Report template where we plan to include additional comparative data, charts, and tables to support our ESG analytical opinions.
-We can do this because SAM, with its coverage of 7,200 companies across all sectors, has joined S&P Global.
-We have discontinued using the ESG Diagnostic; instead, we will draw ESG data from public sources, Trucost, and from company responses to SAM's Corporate Sustainability Assessment questionnaire.
+We have discontinued using the ESG Diagnostic; instead, we will draw ESG data from public sources, Trucost, and from company responses to the S&P Global Corporate Sustainability Assessment questionnaire.

-We have not changed our ESG Evaluation definitions but we have revised some of the language we use to explain what we view as material for the ESG Evaluation and highlighted the importance of the broader value chain perspective in our analysis, as well as the need to consider environmental and social externalities more explicitly.
+We highlight the importance of the broader value chain perspective in our analysis, as well as the need to consider environmental and social externalities more explicitly.
 In this context, the value chain refers to the upstream and downstream activities of an entity and typically includes how a company manages its suppliers and its influence on the entire lifecycle of its products and services.
 The World Business Council for Sustainable Development defines an externality as "a consequence of an action that affects someone other than the agent undertaking that action, and for which the agent is neither compensated nor penalized.
 Externalities can be either positive or negative".

-Our ESG Evaluation analysis has always considered how an entity's upstream and downstream operations could lead to a direct or indirect future financial impact on the entity.
-We have revised our language in the quote below to describe materiality for our ESG Evaluation analysis by explicitly referencing externalities and detailing some of the potential routes through which these additional risks and opportunities can affect an entity.
+Our ESG evaluation analysis has always considered how an entity's upstream and downstream operations could lead to a direct or indirect future financial impact on the entity.
+We describe materiality for our ESG evaluation analysis by explicitly referencing externalities and detailing some of the potential routes through which these additional risks and opportunities can affect an entity.

 This more explicit focus on indirect activities in supply chains, lending, investments, or insurance helps to explain some of the cross-sector comparisons in our macro sector analysis.
 For example, the drivers of financial performance for consumer product companies and retailers can be quite different, however our environmental and social factor analysis of retailers is perhaps more closely linked to the suppliers of their products than a more traditional financial analysis.
 Similarly a bank's direct exposure to greenhouse gas emissions is likely to be a less material differentiating factor than the impact of the choices it makes in lending to, engaging with, or advising clients that emit relatively high levels of greenhouse gases.